denoland/fresh/docs/concepts/islands.md

 ---

 Islands enable client side interactivity in Fresh.
-Islands are isolated Preact components that are are rendered on the client.
+Islands are isolated Preact components that are rendered on the client.
 This is different from all other components in Fresh, as they are ususally just rendered on the server.

 Islands are defined by creating a file in the `islands/` folder in a Fresh